What does Tummy Time look like by age?

 By 6 months, baby is becoming more mobile—using tummy time to play, pivot, roll, and reach as they explore their surroundings.

-Starting to prefer being on their stomach.
+Starts to prefer being on their stomach.
 Being on their tummy allows them to play, move, and explore more easily.

 Pushes up on straight arms

-Reaching and grabbing toys of different sizes while on tummy
+Reaches and grabs toys of different sizes

-Rolling from back to tummy and tummy to back
+Rolls from back to tummy and tummy to back

 Every baby develops at their own pace, but it’s helpful to keep an eye on how things are going.
 If you have any concerns about your baby’s development - Early support can make a big difference.